Samsung/Universum/doc/configuring.rst

 .. _critical_step:

 critical
-    Basic usage is adding ``critical=True`` to configuration description.
+    Basic usage is adding ``critical=True`` to `build step`_ description.
     This parameter is used in case of a linear step execution, when the result of some step is critical for the subsequent step execution.
-If some configuration has `critical` key set to `True` and executing this step fails, no more configurations will be executed during this run.
+If some step has `critical` key set to `True` and executing this step fails, no more steps will be executed during this run.
     However, all already started :ref:`background <background_step>` steps will be finished regardless critical step results.

+..
+Add proper description of nested steps `critical` functioning somewhere somehow

 .. _background_step:

 background
-    Basic usage is adding ``background=True`` to configuration description.
+    Basic usage is adding ``background=True`` to `build step`_ description.
-    This parameter means that configuration should be executed independently in parallel with all other steps.
+    This parameter means that this build step should be executed independently in parallel with all other steps.
 All logs from such steps are written to file, and the results of execution are collected in the end of `Universum` run.
 Next step execution begins immediately after starting a background step, not waiting for it to be completed.
 Several background steps